Understanding a cat's body language

 Whilst some cats are more vocal than others, their non-verbal communication tells us the most about their mood - the way they hold their ears or tail, for example.

-Check out our advice on how to read feline body language so you can understand your cat better.
+Check out our advice on how to read feline body language so you can try to understand your cat better.

 Why should you ‘read’ your cat?

-A cat will tell their owner how they feel about a situation, so you must understand and acknowledge these signs.
+A cat will tell their owner how they feel about a situation, so it's important to try to understand and acknowledge these signs.

 For example, if your cat is approached and stroked by a stranger, you should be able to tell if your pet is enjoying the attention, putting up with it, or is about to scratch or bite.